the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Enclavers
 - Stockpile buffed to +2 Food.
 - Scrounged Armory and Guerilla Camp no longer provide defensive boosts to cities.
+- New UB: Hidesite (replaces Ranch, +1 Food, adds +1 Food to Deer/Fungus tiles and +50 City HP but is *not* considered a City Defense building, no resource requirements to build)
+- New UI: Fortified Farm (unlocks at Engineering, same placement restrictions as basic Farm, +1 Food/Production (+2 Production on Hills), +1 Food at Ecology, +1 Food at Land Remediation, +1 Production from completing Adaptation)

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.